Mel Ignatow murdered his girlfriend in the most brutal way possible and managed to get away with it. Years later, karma would take its revenge.

 “I don’t think our mother believed it, but we knew she was dead right away,” said the brother of Brenda Schaefer.

 Schaefer’s brother was right.
 Mel Ignatow, Schaefer’s boyfriend, had murdered her on Sept.
-23, 1988, in Louisville, Ky.
+23, 1988 in Louisville, Kentucky.
 This was a hard fact with an admission from Ignatow himself.

 But the confession didn’t come after an arrest was made or during a trial.
 It surfaced after Mel Ignatow was acquitted of the murder and made a free man.